robbert-harms/MDT/docs/adding_models.rst

         * components/

-The configuration files are discussed in :ref:`configuration`, the components folder is discussed in this chapter.
+The configuration files are discussed in :ref:`configuration`, the components folder are used for housing global model definitions.

 The components folder consists of two sub-folders, *standard* and *user*, with an identical folder structure for the contained modules: